Emanuele98/VOI_BLE_comms/CTU/README.md

 ## **Installation**

 Making a CTU work with an ESP32 chip requires a few steps.
-They are provided by the "Get Started" section of the ESP-IDF documentation.
+They are provided by the "Get Started" section of the ESP-IDF documentation at https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html.
 It is important to take into account that the CTU has been tested with the IDF v4.2 which can be found at https://github.com/espressif/esp-idf.

 ## **Code Components**